 He had a shop in the principal street in Dublin.
-He invented many things and patented them in connection with Pianos, etc. This statement is true.
+He invented many things and patented them in connection with Pianos, etc.

 One patent was infringed by the great firm of Broadwoods, London.
 He attacked them and had the greatest Lawyer of the day, Sir Thos.
 Erskin[sic], to fight for him.
 The trial lasted three years and in the end he lost.